ahmetserdarmutluer/datathon-2026-career-success-regression/README.md

 deliberately organised around the three data properties above, because each one dictated a specific modelling choice.

-**Target distribution & temporal drift.** The outcome is left-skewed with a hard ceiling at 100; recent application years have a lower, noisier target.
+**Target distribution & temporal drift.** The outcome is left skewed with a hard ceiling at 100; recent application years have a lower, noisier target.
-This motivated the two-part (hurdle) model and the year-weighted objective.
+This motivated the two part (hurdle) model and the year-weighted objective.

 ![Target distribution and drift by year](figures/01_target.png)